GiornoSolos/DataScience-Image-Classification-in-PyTorch/README.md

 Data Science project made for university from scratch.
 First part utilizes basic machine learning principles.
 Second part focuses on clustering.
 Third part using Neural networks using PyTorch.
-Refer to doc for more information.
+Refer to the PDF file for EDA and more information.